hubutui/nnUNet/docker/README.md

 ## nnUNet Docker Container (Inference)

-This container takes the [nnUNet](https://github.com/hubutui/nnUNet) code and inherits from a `ufoym/deepo:pytorch` Docker image.
+This container takes the [nnUNet](https://github.com/hubutui/nnUNet) code and inherits from a `pytorch:pytorch` Docker image.
 This container is supposed to run inference only, both CPU and GPU mode for VerSe 2019 challenge.
 To run with GPU, you need to install and configure [nvidia-container-runtime](https://github.com/NVIDIA/nvidia-container-runtime).

 ## Build the image